Li-Tianming/lv_port_esp32-epaper/README.md

-# LVGL project for ESP32 epapers in develop branch
+# LVGL project for ESP32 parallel epapers

 This is an ESP32 fork project showcasing LVGL v7 with support for several display controllers and touch controllers.
-The intention is to use the set_px_cb callback to make LVGL work with different epapers that we already support in [CalEPD component](https://github.com/martinberlin/CalEPD).
+The intention is to use the set_px_cb callback to make LVGL work with different epapers that we already support in [CalEPD component](https://github.com/martinberlin/CalEPD) or EPDiy (parallel)
-CalEPD is an ESP-IDF component that supports many different epapers (SPI & Paralell using [EPDiy](https://github.com/vroland/epdiy) as a bridge component)
+CalEPD is an ESP-IDF component that supports many different SPI epapers and Paralell using [EPDiy](https://github.com/vroland/epdiy) as a bridge component.
-The development repository where everything is tested before landing in their own component repositories is [Cale-idf](https://github.com/martinberlin/Cale-idf).

 The demo application is the `lv_demo_widgets` project from the [lv_examples](https://github.com/lvgl/lv_examples) repository.

 - Version of ESP-IDF required 4.2.
-NOTE: We're trying to make this repo backwards compatible, usage of idf.py is encouraged.
+NOTE: Usage of idf.py to compile/flash is encouraged.
 - Version of LVGL used: 7.9.
 - Version of lv_examples used: 7.9.
-- **Important** please use lvgl component in branch **release/v7** and this main repository in **develop** branch.
+- **Important** please use lvgl component in branch **release/v7** and this main repository in **master** branch.
-- Comment FT touch component require in CalEPD CMakeLists and leave only EpdParalell and their related classes (parallel and comment the rest)
 - SPI epapers supported in CalEPD can be used but then VSPI should be selected in LVGL.
-I will leave a generic SPI driver soon.
+There is a CalEPD driver but this fork is mainly focused on making it work with fast parallel epapers.

-The main idea is to use CalEPD as a component and the set_px_cb callback to draw each pixel.
-This will have a performance hit but it will also allow us to draw UX interfaces in different epapers, like complex 4 SPI combined displays, that are the moment are very difficult to support with LVGL as is.
-The plan also includes adding the epaper folder in the lvgl_esp32_drivers linked component to separate it from TFT.
+The main idea is to use EPDiy as a component and the set_px_cb callback to draw each pixel.
+This will have a performance hit but it will also allow us to draw UX interfaces in parallel epapers that are quite fast flushing partial refresh.
+Using CalEPD driver is only exoerimental and to test edge cases, like complex 4 SPI combined displays, that are not supported at the moment in LVGL.
-Touch comes later and it will be better to adapt new I2C Touch drivers directly in the lvgl_esp32_drivers repository, that needs to be forked as well to add the epaper drivers.
+L58 Touch driver that EPD47 uses is also added using as a bridge component FT6x36.
+First test target is [Lilygo EPD47](https://twitter.com/martinfasani/status/1406148638351495169).
+This parallel epaper comes with an ESP32-WROVER and PSRAM and both epaper and touch module can be adquired for 45 u$ in Aliexpress.
+Please check [the Wiki section](https://github.com/martinberlin/lv_port_esp32-epaper/wiki) and the notes below to understand how to compile your first examples and the notes below to set up your test environments.

 #### Table of content
 - [Get started](#get-started)